 The House Committee amended the bill to remove language requiring youth development programs to be governed by a memorandum of understanding concerning the provisions of school inspections between the State Fire Marshal and the local political or taxing subdivision and to clarify that only children under the age of 18 may attend a youth development program.
-[Note: The Conference Committee retained this amendment.]

-On March 17, 2025, after rereferral of the bill, the House Committee further amended the bill to:
+On March 17, 2025, after rereferral of the bill, the House Committee amended the bill to:

-- Modify requirements for program directors, lead teachers, and assistant teachers at child care centers [Note: The Conference Committee retained this amendment.]; - Update language regarding individuals who do not require licensure [Note: The Conference Committee retained this amendment.]; - Rename the Executive Director of the Office to Director [Note: The Conference Committee retained this amendment.]; - Provide a purpose statement regarding the creation of the Kansas Office of Early Childhood [Note: The Conference Committee retained this amendment.]; - Modify the responsibilities of the Office and Director [Note: The Conference Committee retained this amendment.]; - Rename the Director of the Division of Child Care as the Deputy Director of Child Care Licensure and Finance and clarify responsibilities of the role [Note: The Conference Committee retained this amendment and further amended the responsibilities of the Deputy Director.]; - Rename the Director of the Division of Home Visitation as the Deputy Director of Home Visitation [Note: The Conference Committee retained this amendment.]; - Rename the Director of the Cabinet as the Deputy Director of the Cabinet [Note: The Conference Committee retained this amendment.]; - Remove the Director of the Division of Head Start Collaboration [Note: The Conference Committee retained this amendment.]; - Add the Deputy Director of Child Care Advocacy and clarify responsibilities of the role [Note: The Conference Committee did not retain this amendment.]; - Update the definition of a summer instructional camp [Note: The Conference Committee retained this amendment.]; - Consolidate definitions throughout the bill [Note: The Conference Committee retained this amendment.]; - Add a reporting requirement for awards granted to school districts through parent education programs [Note: The Conference Committee retained this amendment.]; and - Clarify exemptions for immunizations and immunization records based on religious beliefs [Note: The Conference Committee retained this amendment.].
+- Modify requirements for program directors, lead teachers, and assistant teachers at child care centers; - Update language regarding individuals who do not require licensure; - Rename the Executive Director of the Office to Director; - Provide a purpose statement regarding the creation of the Kansas Office of Early Childhood; - Modify the responsibilities of the Office and Director; - Rename the Director of the Division of Child Care as the Deputy Director of Child Care Licensure and Finance and clarify responsibilities of the role; - Rename the Director of the Division of Home Visitation as the Deputy Director of Home Visitation:

+- Rename the Director of the Cabinet as the Deputy Director of the Cabinet; - Remove the Director of the Division of Head Start Collaboration; - Add the Deputy Director of Child Care Advocacy and clarify responsibilities of the role; - Update the definition of a summer instructional camp; - Consolidate definitions throughout the bill; - Add a reporting requirement for awards granted to school districts through parent education programs; and - Clarify exemptions for immunizations and immunization records based on religious beliefs.